-Bradford has a leading reputation in dementia care research and the research and development of new cancer treatments.
-Investment and development into these two areas continues to be a priority for the University and for our society.
+The University of Bradford has a leading reputation in dementia care research and the research and development of new cancer treatments.
+Investment and development in these two areas continue to be a priority for the University and for our society.

 Dementia care research

 Bradford is recognised throughout the world for its work in dementia and end of life care – in 2016 our dementia team was awarded the coveted Queen’s Anniversary Prize

 Our work is already having an impact: for example, our care programme for dementia patients has been proven to reduce falls and agitation, and now forms a key part of National Institute for Health & Care Excellence (NICE) guidelines.
 However, the health costs of dementia in the UK are already more than those of cancer, heart disease, and stroke combined.